About this course

-The Liverpool School of Art and Design offers you the space to explore your creative potential and understand how its application in design can interact with, adapt and change the landscape of cities and urban spaces and our experience within them.
+LJMU's Urban Design MA enables you to explore your creative potential to change the landscape of cities and urban spaces and our experience within them.

 - Develop your work in state-of-the-art workspaces and facilities within the RIBA award-winning John Lennon Art and Design Building

 - 2021 Liverpool School of Art and Design MA online degree show

 - Visit the School of Art and Design MA Microsite